ytakzk/Fusuma/README.md

 ## Fusuma

-Fusuma is a Swift library that provides an Instagram-like photo browser.
+Fusuma is a Swift library that provides an Instagram-like photo browser with a few line of code.
 You can use Fusuma instead of UIImagePickerController.
-Fusuma is compatible with Swift2.0 now.
+It also has a feature to take a square-sized photo.

 [![Version](https://img.shields.io/cocoapods/v/Fusuma.svg?style=flat)](http://cocoapods.org/pods/Fusuma)
 [![Platform](https://img.shields.io/cocoapods/p/Fusuma.svg?style=flat)](http://cocoapods.org/pods/Fusuma)